Export results to Tableau or Excel from Stata

 Exporting your results

-There are several Stata commands to export results in Excel but we recommend the export excel functionality added by Stata in version 12 .
-You can export your data with the following line:
+There are several Stata commands to export results in Excel but we recommend the export excel functionality added by Stata in version 12.

 export excel using "C:\Mydata\Pov_rates.xlsx", ///